pakoito/pnpcut/README.md

 To crop a file

 ```
-node index.js crop 10 2 '3-5' ./out file
+node index.js crop 10 2 0 0 '3-5' ./out file
 ```

-Where `crop` is followed by number of columns, number of rows, a [range string](https://github.com/euank/node-parse-numeric-range) of spaces to ignore (i.e. gaps at the end of the file), the folder where the pages are going to be, and the file to crop.
+Where `crop` is followed by number of columns, number of rows, margin from the top and bottom to skip, a [range string](https://github.com/euank/node-parse-numeric-range) of spaces to ignore (i.e. gaps at the end of the file), the folder where the pages are going to be output, and the file to crop.

-To use the files on a folder
+To join the files on a folder

 ```
-node index.js ./out folder
+node index.js join ./out folder
 ```

 Where the first parameter is the folder where the pages are going to be, and the folder where to find the cards.